This page suggests how to create passwords that you will remember, and how to protect them.

 The important goals in choosing a password are (1) choosing something that you can remember and (2) choosing something that meets all the password requirements.
 Following are some suggestions for coming up with a good password:

-- Join two small words with a numeral; use uppercase and lowercase
+- Join two small words with a numeral; use uppercase letters, lowercase letters, and typographic symbols.
+For example:

-L1tS!wDm.
-(You can use numerals for letters that resemble them, such as the numeral 1 for the letter i, or the numeral 5 for the letter s.)
+L1+5!wDm.
+(You can use numerals or symbols for letters that resemble them, such as the symbol + for the letter t, or the numeral 5 for the letter s.)

 Bnd,jAm5b.
 Or take the phrase "New and Improved" and turn it into